targist/web-rc-robot/README.md

-## Public resource for web RC Robot
+## Public resources for web RC Robot

 A project to control a robot from an online platform